 Which topics should I cover?

-To make sure your restaurant managers training program is hitting all the high notes, developing a restaurant manager training checklist can help.
-Important items should include training on:
+To make sure your program is hitting all the right notes, developing a restaurant manager training checklist can help.

 - Employee conflict